 The Parties, however, agree that on the basis of the previous negotiation results and the previous good constructive talks a failure of the negotiations shall only be possible if a confident cooperation cannot be ensured any longer.
 Such an occurrence may not be caused by any Party intentionally.

 The failure of the negotiations has to be announced in written form (not via e-mail) by a Party specifying the reasons.
-The Party concerned shall, in turn, have the right to convene a new meeting for negotiations within two weeks in order to eliminate the reasons for the failure.
+The Party concerned shall, in turn, have the right to convene a new meeting for negotiations within two months in order to eliminate the reasons for the failure.

 § 5 Costs